This webpage has been created to share the answers to COVID-19-related questions.

 Do I need to revise my consent documents to reflect the risks of COVID-19 if in-person study interaction will still occur?

 Last updated: 3.16.2020

-Study teams should consider replacing in-person study visits with “remote” options for questionnaires, surveys, screening, follow-up, and consenting.
+Although no longer a requirement, study teams may nonetheless consider replacing in-person study visits with “remote” options (or adding as an alternative) for questionnaires, surveys, screening, follow-up, and consenting to allow for flexibility in participation.
 Please see Remote Study Activities Guidance to help plan for how recruitment, research interventions, and data collection can occur remotely.
 (Please see the guidance at the bottom of the HIPAA page regarding tools that can be used for remote study visits.)
 These changes must be approved in advance by the IRB as a change of protocol, unless they are necessary to eliminate apparent immediate hazards to participants.